microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Boundary/README.md

 Scripts that leverage boundary APIs in Unity.
 These are useful for rendering the floor for immersive devices.
-You can also check if a particual game object is within the established boundary or not.
+You can also check if a particular game object is within the established boundary or not.

 ### [Prefabs](Prefabs)
 Prefabs related to the boundary features.